How Do You Release Tight Hamstrings?

 Stretching

 Stretching before and after activity does help, but the real work is neurological.
-It’s less about force and more about learning to let the muscle “switch off” when needed.
+It’s less about force and more about learning to let the muscle release when needed.
+This protective response is part of the body’s natural mechanism, described in Stretch Reflex.

 In Heron Pose, the strong sensation running through the extended leg often triggers an unconscious contraction in the hamstring you are trying to lengthen.
 When you ease that reflex and allow the muscle to soften, the leg often comes a little higher without additional pull.
 The spine stays long, and, when your awareness is sharp, the shoulders stay steady rather than creeping up.